On the Predictive Skill of Artificial Intelligence-based Weather Models for Extreme Events using Uncertainty Quantification: Acknowledgments

 \section{Acknowledgments}

 This research has been supported by the European Union’s Horizon Europe research and innovation program (EU Horizon Europe) project MedEWSa under grant agreement no. 101121192.
-M.-Á. F-T thanks the support of the grant for mobility stays from the Research and Transfer Program of Universidad Carlos III de Madrid, Spain, and acknowledges the computer resources provided by Artemisa, funded by the ERDF and Comunitat Valenciana, as well as the technical support provided by the Instituto de Física Corpuscular, IFIC (CSIC-UV).
+M.-Á. F.-T. thanks the Universidad Carlos III de Madrid, Spain, for the support provided through the Funding for Research Activities Program (project 2025/00803/001) and the Regional Government of Madrid through project TEC-2024/COM-322, and also acknowledges the computer resources provided by Artemisa, funded by the ERDF and Comunitat Valenciana, as well as the technical support provided by the Instituto de Física Corpuscular, IFIC (CSIC-UV).